How do taxes work with Airbnb?

 - Mortgage interest or rent

-Can I pay my tax in instalments?
+Is it possible for me to pay my tax bill in instalments?

-Tax tips for Airbnb hosts
+Tax advice for hosts of Airbnb properties

 Don’t file late

 If you miss the deadline to make your claim by October 31, you may be subject to financial penalties.
 Another important date to take notice of is the deadline for making tax payments, which is three weeks after the deadline for submitting returns, or by November 21.
 If you are late in paying your tax liability, the Australian Taxation Office (ATO) is likely to assess interest fees against you.

 The majority of taxpayers submit their returns electronically through their myGov accounts.
 The majority of the required information from your company, banks, government organisations, health funds, and other third parties is pre-filled by the time late July rolls around, which helps to streamline the process.

 Filling out your return for your anticipated tax refund online should help speed up the process of obtaining the money.
 When the return is submitted online, the ATO will typically give refunds within two weeks of receiving the return.
 Paper returns require human processing, which might take up to ten weeks to complete.